I mean, this is a pretty quiet blog to begin with, but still.

 2.5) Get a strong sense of character personalities/arcs.

-3) Figure out what worldbuilding needs to be done and take the time for what is ABSOLUTE NECESSITY for the submission.
+3) Figure out what worldbuilding needs to be done and take the time for what is ABSOLUTE NECESSITY for the submission.4) Redraft and polish the early scenes/outline for submission.

 5) Do more worldbuilding in the interim.